 Leopards were once known to have a wider distribution throughout the world, but today they merely restricted some parts of sub-Saharan Africa, and they reported in few numbers in the countries such as Indonesia, Pakistan, India, Sri Lanka, Indochina, Malaysia, and China.
 Poaching and habitat loss have been identified as the main reasons for the reducing number of Leopards population.
 According to the fauna flora act, leopard is declared as an endangered animal species in Sri Lanka and it is a protected animal.

-Even though killing a leopard is a huge offence which causes heavy fine and imprisonment, still, there is an isolated incident in Sri Lanka in which the animals being killed for the skin.
+Even though killing a leopard is a huge offence, which causes heavy fine and imprisonment, still, there is an isolated incident in Sri Lanka in which the animals being killed for the skin.
 Most of the times they are found while they trapped in snares and traps, gunshot injuries are also a major reason for deaths among the leopards.
 Recently a black leopard, which is a very rare animal in Sri Lanka, had been trapped in a snare and later died due to the injuries.

 June 2011, Minneriya, Leopard killed poaching